 Still, I am challenged to fully comprehend the immensity of this Sacredness in the Feminine.
 I suppose that is only right and will be the case until I die.
 Even when I pass over, she will still be part of the Great Mystery and not fully comprehensible, I imagine.
 To study her and attempt to bring her into my life is a journey of surrender and grace each and every day.

-There is a side to the Sacred Feminine that most people don’t discuss (to my knowledge.)
-She is generally described in such wonderfully positive terms, it reminds me of the poem of little girls being “sugar and spice.”
+There is a side to the Sacred Feminine that most people don’t discuss however.
+The Feminine is generally described in such wonderfully positive terms — it reminds me of the poem of little girls being “sugar and spice.”
 But little girls are more than just “sugar and spice.”
 They can have their darker sides and steal or be hurtful to others when they are triggered.
 Some don’t even need to be triggered.
 They are just plain mean.

 In the past century and a half, a conscious resistance to the repression has been underway.
 The Suffragettes efforts evolved into the women’s liberation movement led by the courage of many feminists.
 The bold voices and actions of these women has woken many men (and women) up to the injustices and forged new opportunities for many women.
 We can hope that this persistent activism will continue and grow stronger, as we come together to change how women are treated as inferior.

 These centuries of repression have fomented a collective unconscious of pent up rage and harrowing grief in many women.
-How this manifests is where the Dark Feminine rises her ugly head.
+These are some of the ways the Dark Feminine rises her ugly head.
 Many women who don’t even know the source of their rage bring destructive terror into their own homes.
 Then there are those (or the same) who are extremely jealous, or controlling.
 Some are even manipulative with their loved ones.
 Their husband or lovers or children live in a constant state of fear within the bounds of the family space.
+I grew up in a family like that.

 When women (and men and children) are abused, ignored, and/or silenced and they cannot speak out and express their pain and sorrow to heal themselves and their sisters (or brothers), these repressed emotions have ramifications.
 Their subconscious wounded psyches will act out in darker ways to release some of that submerged pain.